 I had a project assignment to do for one of my university courses (Numerical Analysis).
 The project was about modeling a Stewart platform in MATLAB.
 I took it a step further and animated a Harlem Shake of the final result.
 Enjoy the video!

-Currently I am doing my Master Thesis at the Department of Electrical and Information Technology, Lund University.
-In this project we are aiming to demonstrate a new concept for improving traffic safety using wireless communication between vehicles.
+Currently, I am doing my Master’s Thesis at the Department of Electrical and Information Technology, Lund University.
+In this project, we aim to demonstrate a new concept for improving traffic safety using wireless communication between vehicles.

-This image is a sneak peak into our second prototype.
+This image is a sneak peek into our second prototype.
 Can you guess what the lower part is?
 The final report will be published here in the middle of June.

-As I mentioned last week I have participated in a contest.
-In total I got 17 points, which means 7 extra points out of 10 for my solution in the last challenge.
-That puts me in place 28, or in place 3, depending if you consider everybody with the same points in the same place or not.
+As I mentioned last week, I have participated in a contest.
+In total, I got 17 points, which means 7 extra points out of 10 for my solution in the last challenge.
+That puts me in place 28 or place 3, depending on if you consider everybody with the same points in the same place or not.

-Here comes my solution, the problem description can be found in the picture above.
-Continue reading →
+Here comes my solution.
+The problem description can be found in the picture above.

 Blocket.se is a Swedish online market for buying and selling goods.
-They are very big and probably exist in your country too under a different name.
+They are huge and probably exist in your country, too, under a different name.

-They are now hiring people and what better way to recruit programmers than setting up a contest?
-They have hidden 10 easter eggs (geeky riddles) in the guts of their website and the challenge is to find them and provide the right answers.
+They are now hiring people, and what better way to recruit programmers than to set up a contest?
+They have hidden 10 Easter eggs (geeky riddles) in the guts of their website, and the challenge is to find them and provide the right answers.

-Me and a friend of mine have found them all.
+A friend of mine and I have found them all.
 We also found out that the last egg has a follow-up task which you are not required to complete.
-However, I have completed it and I will post my answer here after the contest ends on the 7:th of April.
+However, I have completed it, and I will post my answer here after the contest ends on the 7:th of April.